-The Disability Services Act 1993 (the Act) requires all local government authorities to develop a Disability Access and Inclusion Plan (the Plan) in order to plan and implement accessibility improvements, and to promote access and inclusion both for people with disability and for the wider community.
-Administration provides a yearly report to the Department of Communities on the progress of actions within the Plan across the seven mandated outcome areas which are:
+The Disability Services Act 1993 (the Act) requires all local government authorities to develop a Disability Access and Inclusion Plan, which may also be known as an Access and Inclusion Plan, in order to plan and implement accessibility improvements, and to promote access and inclusion both for people with disability and for the wider community.
+The AIP is required to be updated or replaced at a minimum of every five (5) years.